OIQ's Digital Signature

 - Can be used within ConsignO Desktop, ConsignO Cloud, Acrobat Reader, Bluebeam Revu and many other PDF readers.

 Digital Image of the Seal

 - Downloadable from your Notarius account (Learn how here).

-- Customized with your name and member number
+- Including your name and member number.

 - Complementary with your digital signature*.

 and Signing Tool

 Protect your identity and the integrity of your electronic documents by converting all of your paper-based processes to digital ecosystems.